ICT is an everyday part of people’s lives and schools are making increasing use of technology.

 - Don’t ban children from these sites; they will just use them at friends’ houses or on their phone, personal media player or hand-held games console.

-– Take an interest and suggest they add you as a friend so you can keep an eye on them when they first join.
+- Take an interest and suggest they add you as a friend so you can keep an eye on them when they are using these sites.

 - Have the main computer in a communal area of the home where there is passive supervision and be reasonable about time online.